Why You Should Visit Lassen Volcanic Park (Instead of Yosemite)

 3. Unparalleled Views of the Starry Night Sky

 Lassen Volcanic Park is one of the last parts of the country where you can enjoy a clear view of the starry night sky.
 Because it is far from any major hub of civilization, Lassen has not suffered from light pollution like many other parts of the globe.
 This makes it an excellent destination for stargazers, astronomy lovers, or anyone who likes to admire the night sky.
 Lassen offers some great astronomy programs and the annual Dark Sky Festival, a three-day festival every August dedicated entirely to the night sky.
 If you prefer to go out on your own, head to the Bumpass Hell parking lot after dark for some stellar views.

 Lassen is known for its volcanoes and geothermal areas, but we also love its incredible lakes.
 Lassen’s lakes are great places to swim, fish, kayak, or sunbathe.
 And there are many campgrounds and cabins near the lakes if you want to stay overnight.
 Manzanita Lake, located in the Northwestern corner of the park, offers some of the most iconic views of Lassen Peak.
 Head to Butte Lake for great views of Cinder Cone, the newest volcano in the park, and a unique landscape that looks totally different from anywhere else in the region.
 There are also many great hikes near Butte Lake, including the challenging climb to the Cinder Cone summit.
 Juniper Lake is the largest lake in the park, with many smaller lakes branching off from it.
 Its crystal clear, snow-fed water makes it the perfect place to swim, kayak, or lounge on the beach.

 5. Fewer Crowds

-Planning a trip to Lassen Volcanic Park?
-Book a stay at the St. Bernard Lodge for warm hospitality, a great location, and easy access to the park.
+Are you planning a trip to Lassen Volcanic Park?
+Book a stay at St. Bernard Lodge for warm hospitality, a great location, and easy access to the park.